JasonK369/payment-gateway-challenge-java/Implmentation.md

 And in most of the time, payment gateway (i.e.: this system) should not retry any critical API call for the user, they should retry by themselves

+On the other hand, I've creating distinct, granular exception classes allows for more precise error handling.
+This can allow us to have targeted error handling (eg: create different catch block for different types of exceptions)

 ### Using annotation
 In Spring and Java family has variety of annotation (I believe other language / framework also have them)